ravshanovdev/Sauron/README.md

-PyLord is a Python web framework built for learning purpose
+PyLord is a Python web framework built for building APIs

 It's a WSGI framework and can be used with any WSGI application server such as Gunicorn/Waitress